mqtt-tools/mqttwarn/docs/notifier-catalog.md

     }
 ```

-:::{important}
+:::{note}
 [ntfy publishing options] outlines different ways to marshal data to the ntfy
-HTTP API. mqttwarn is using HTTP headers for serializing values, because the
+HTTP API. mqttwarn is using the HTTP PUT method, where the HTTP body is used
-HTTP body will already be used for the attachment file.
-Because of this, you
-are not able to use UTF-8 characters within your message text, they will be
-replaced by placeholder characters like `?`.
+for the attachment file, and HTTP headers are used for all other ntfy option
+fields, encoded with [RFC 2047] MIME [quoted-printable encoding].
 :::

 {#ntfy-remote-attachments}